 In Beijing, cycling has become very popular.
 Because of this, numerous bike station has been created where people with suitable phone applications can rent this two-wheeled vehicle without any problems.
 The first hour of bike rental is free.
-Each next hour costs 1 yuan (approx. 0,14 USD).
-The maximum price for a day is 10 yuan (approx. 1,45 USD).
+Each next hour costs RMB 1 (approx. USD 0.15).
+The maximum price for a day is RMB 10 (approx. USD 1.50).
 Going by bicycle around Beijing is an interesting way of moving around the city.
 It is definitely healthier than going somewhere by bus, and in peak hours, it can be even faster and more convenient.

 How expensive is fuel in Beijing?

 What about the price of fuel in Beijing?
 Though it is true that in China, only those with a Chinese driving license can drive a car, but some may be interested in the price of one liter of gasoline.
-It is usually a cost of about 6,50 – 7,50 yuan (approx. 0,94 – 1,10 USD).
+It usually costs about RMB 8–10 (approx. USD 1.16 –1.45).